 - The storage subsystem supports simultaneous power-up of the system components; however, you should always follow the power-up sequence listed in the "Turning on the storage server section" of the appropriate FAStT Storage Server User's Guide during any attended power-up procedure. - A storage system in an optimal state should recover automatically from an unexpected shutdown and unattended simultaneous restoration of power to system components.
 After power is restored, contact IBM technical support if any of the following conditions occur: - The storage subsystem logical drives and arrays do not display in the Storage Manager graphical user interface (GUI). - The storage subsystem logical drives and arrays do not come online. - The storage subsystem logical drives and arrays seem to be degraded. - 4.
 Turn on the power to each device, based on the startup sequence. - 5.
 Turn on both of the power supply switches on the FAStT EXP100.
 The green LEDs on the front and the back of the FAStT EXP100 should remain lit.
-If other amber Fault LEDs light, see Chapter 4, "Solving problems," on page 61.
-Chapter 3.
+If other amber Fault LEDs light, see Chapter 5, "Solving problems," on page 83.

+Chapter 4.
 Installing and replacing devices

-This chapter contains information about installing and replacing devices.
+This chapter contains information about installing and replacing the ESM CRU, the power supply CRU, and the fan CRU.